ltw-webdev-5/curriculum/css-concatenation.md

   no_image: true
   before: |
     We’re going to use Jekyll to combine many CSS files into a single file automatically to improve our website loading time.

+    **After you’ve followed along with this tutorial apply the same technique to your own portfolio website.**
   notes:
     - label: "Type it, type it real good"
       text: "Remember the purpose of this lesson is to type the code out yourself—build up that muscle memory in your fingers!"